gh-pullbot/discord-bot/README.md

 NOTE: From what I understand, the bot needs to be properly approved via the OAuth2 link BEFORE running on the server.
 I am not sure about this.

 # Known Bugs
 Multiple initial starting messages may appear if !start is used after !stop in under 16 seconds.
-This is due to asyncio.sleep(16) in !start.
+This is due to `asyncio.sleep(16)` in `!start`.
 This is not a critical bug and does not affect the performance of the timer.

 # To Do
 ## Possible Future Features: